 World-Class Research Spaces

-As part of the statewide NextGen Precision Health Initiative, this world-class facility will bring expert health researchers, faculty, clinicians and industry partners together under one roof in search of solutions to the world’s greatest health challenges.
+As part of the statewide initiative, this world-class facility will bring expert health researchers and clinicians together under one roof in search of solutions to the world’s greatest health challenges.

 Features of the proposed 265,000-square-foot complex include: